 CVCCC = Consonant Vowel Consonant Consonant Consonant (lifts)

 ay ou ie ea oy ir ue ue aw wh wh ph ew ew oe au ey a_e e_e i_e o_e u_e

-There are no Jolly Phonics actions for the Phase 5 sounds.
-Some of the digraphs (2 letters that make 1 sound e.g. ew, wh) can make different sounds depending on which word they are in (e.g. clue, venue).
-Both will be listed on one page together with each sound being said aloud to help you.
+In Phase 5 some of the digraphs (2 letters that make 1 sound e.g. ew, wh) can make different sounds depending on which word they are in (e.g. clue, venue).

 A phoneme is the smallest unit of sound in a word.